 3. Physical Assets Includes topography, soils quality, visual appeal, lot-fit analysis, drainage, site contamination, environmental impacts on land, animals and noise, historical/archeological concerns, and even crime rates, among others.

-4. Market & Demographics Knowing the growth patterns, the target markets, and how well they are served translates to opportunity.
+4. Market and Demographics Knowing the growth patterns, the target markets, and how well they are served translates to opportunity.

 5. Warranty Tail For existing community assets, a total cost analysis of all warranty obligations.

-6. Management & Staff Is the management team up to the task of building the right product, at the right cost, in the right place, while maintaining quality and controlling cost?
+6. Management and Staff Is the management team up to the task of building the right product, at the right cost, in the right place, while maintaining quality and controlling cost?

 7. Trade Base No single factor drives profitability more today than securing strong trades at a competitive price for the long haul.